Abhinandan2787/eb3_O.T.S_exp1/storyboard/README.md

 #### 2.1 Set the Visual Stage Description:
-(i) On the simulator screen, user can see the code of experiment and basic description of the code <br>.
+(i) On the simulator screen, user can see the code of experiment and basic description of the code.<br>
-(ii) There are two text boxes for input (Operands).
+(ii) There are two text boxes for input (Operands).<br>
-(iii) There is a dropdown list to select the mathematical operation.
+(iii) There is a dropdown list to select the mathematical operation.<br>
 (iv) There are two buttons namely Calculate and Reset, by which a user can get their result.

 #### 2.2 Set User Objectives & Goals:
-(i) By this experiment user will be able to understand and describe the basic concept of C programming.
+(i) By this experiment user will be able to understand and describe the basic concept of C programming.<br>
-(ii) User will be able to understand the procedure of writing code.
+(ii) User will be able to understand the procedure of writing code.<br>
 (iii) User will be able to perform mathematical operations.

 #### 2.3 Set the Pathway Activities:

-(i) When the user will click on the simulator, simulator screen will be open up.
+(i) When the user will click on the simulator, simulator screen will be open up.<br>
-(ii) On screen firstly there is a code section where user can get an idea about the code and concept of C programming.
+(ii) On screen firstly there is a code section where user can get an idea about the code and concept of C programming.<br>
 (iii) There are two text boxes for input (Operands).
-User will give input for performing mathematical operation and a dropdown list for selecting the operation.
+User will give input for performing mathematical operation and a dropdown list for selecting the operation.<br>
 (iv) There are buttons on screen namely Calculate and Reset, by which a user can get their result and if user wants to clear the text box section then click on reset button.

 ##### 2.4 Set Challenges and Questions/Complexity/Variations in Questions:

 (i) What do you mean by header files?
-What are uses of header file?
-(ii) Can we run a program with using header files?
-Explain.
+What are uses of header file?<br> (ii) Can we run a program with using header files?
+Explain.<br>
-(iii) Why switch () statement is used in programming?
+(iii) Why switch () statement is used in programming?<br>
-(iv ) What will happen if we are not using  getch() function?
+(iv ) What will happen if we are not using  getch() function?<br>
 (v) Why C programming called procedural programming language?

 ##### 2.5 Allow pitfalls:
-(i) If the user gives the character instead of integers as an input then the simulator won't perform any operation and will ignore the given input.
+(i) If the user gives the character instead of integers as an input then the simulator won't perform any operation and will ignore the given input.<br>

 ##### 2.6 Conclusion:
-(i) User will take hardly 5 minutes to understand the procedures.
+(i) User will take hardly 5 minutes to understand the procedures.<br>
 (ii) It will take max.
-10 minutes to complete the experiment.
+10 minutes to complete the experiment.<br>
 (iii) User will get a basic idea and procedure to make a program.